Tauwasser/VUECartReader/README.md

-# USB interface/dumper for the Nintendo® Virtual Boy™ Cartridges
+# USB interface/dumper for Nintendo® Virtual Boy™ Cartridges

 This is the hardware design for the Virtual Boy™ (VUE) Cart Reader.
 The reader consists of an ATmega32U2 which interfaces with USB and a VUE Game Edge Connector (GEC) Receptacle (REC) to communicate both ways.

 For information on the firmware, check out the firmware branch *master*.

-For information of the software, check out the software branch *reader_sw*.
+For information on the software, check out the software branch *reader_sw*.

 ## Principle of Operation